Manila Police District: Third Republic

 In 1949, the MPD transferred their headquarters for the last time, in a newly constructed building at the corner of San Marcelino and Isaac Peral (now United Nations Avenue); the funding of the reconstruction came from the Philippine Rehabilitation Act of 1948.
 By this time, the President of the Philippines had appointment powers to the office.
 Notable was the appointment of Ricardo Papa, who organized an anti-smuggling unit that minimized smuggling in the city.

+In 1970, amidst of the "First Quarter Storm" student protests, MPD was tasked together with METROCOM to protect and ensure the security of President Ferdinand Marcos and First Lady Imelda Marcos in the Legislative Building while the President delivered his State of the Nation Address.
+The said protest was largely peaceful until the end of the program, but disagreements arose over who will control the protest stage.
+After Marcos finished his speech, he walked out the legislative building, jeered by the protesters with throwing pebbles and paper balls, as well as the protest effigies which portrayed a crocodile and a coffin representing the death of democracy, at Marcos and his retinue.

+Marcos and the First Lady successfully escaped to the presidential limousine, leaving MPD and METROCOM to disperse the crowd.
+This led to hours of confrontation between the protesters and the police, ending with at least two students dead and several more students injured.

-Martial law to the present
+Martial law to late WPD days

 Facade of the Ermita Police Station of the Manila Police District.

-On September 21, 1972, president Ferdinand Marcos declared martial law in the country and created the Integrated National Police, with the Philippine Constabulary as its nucleus.
-On December 20, 1974, James Barbers was appointed Superintendent (Police Chief) of the Western Police District (WPD).
-Metropolitan Police Force (MPF).
+On September 21, 1972, President Marcos declared martial law nationwide and in 1974, he appointed James Barbers as its police chief.
+In 1975, Barber's position was called as Superintendent (Police Chief), with Marcos creating the Integrated National Police with the Philippine Constabulary as its nucleus.
+MPD change its name as the Western Police District (WPD) under of Metropolitan Police Force (MPF), INP's Metro Manila counterpart of METROCOM.

 On February 26, 1986, Marcos was overthrown after the People Power Revolution.
 A few months later, Alfredo Lim was appointed chief and increased the number of precincts from six to ten.
 Lim would later be director of the National Bureau of Investigation, Mayor of Manila and Senator.
 In 1990, the Interior and Local Government Act 1990.was promulgated, that created the Philippine National Police, absorbing the Philippine Constabulary.
 Other notable names who had been named as WPD chief are Hermogenes Ebdane on November 5, 1993, and Avelino Razon on June 16, 1996, and December 20, 1999.
 The two were later named chiefs of the PNP.